 Volunteers are integral to the successful running of the festival.
-If interested please email us at email@example.com and we will contact you.
-To learn more about volunteer expectations and benefits, visit the Volunteer page.
+If interested please complete the online volunteer application form on the Volunteer page, where you can learn more about volunteer expectations and benefits.

 Loyalist College Post-Grad Public Relations students assist with DocFest promotion and advertising.
 Belleville Downtown DocFest will be hosting a screening of documentary films made by Loyalist College FTVP students.

 Submit a Film